shasuruvalli/mslearn-synapse/Instructions/Labs/08-Synapse-Link-with-Dataverse.md

     module: 'Use Azure Synapse Link'
 ---

-# Use Azure Synapse Link for SQL
+# Use Azure Synapse Link for Dataverse

 Azure Synapse Link for Dataverse enables you to automatically synchronize a structure in dataverse  with a dedicated SQL pool in Azure Synapse Analytics.
 This synchronization enables you to perform low-latency analytical workloads in Synapse Analytics without incurring query overhead in the source operational database.